Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Open Sourcing Tutor-GPT.md

   - pedagogy
   - ml
 ---
+> [!custom]  WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This post concerns Bloom, our [Honcho](https://honcho.dev)-powered AI-tutor.
+We've suspended Bloom for now to focus exclusively on Honcho.
+>
+> Plastic started as an EdTech company, with Bloom as its main product.
+In building a popular, first of its kind, personalized AI tutor, we realized three things (1) all agents will soon need continuous learning systems to understand their users, (2) this an extremely hard problem that every developer shouldn't have to redundantly solve, & (3) we were uniquely positioned to solve it.
+>
+> So we pivoted to Honcho, keeping Bloom around for a while as a demo.
+>
+> We wrote the following at the very beginning of that transition.
+It details the benefits of early efforts at model *reasoning* to enhance personalization, architecture that would later inspire Honcho, & the massive space overhung LLM capabilities we were researching--all quite a bit ahead of its time.
+>
+> Enjoy.

 ![[assets/human_machine_learning.jpeg]]

-## TL;DR
+# TL;DR
 Today we’re [open-sourcing](https://github.com/plastic-labs/tutor-gpt) Bloom, our digital [Aristotelian](https://erikhoel.substack.com/p/why-we-stopped-making-einsteins) learning companion.

 What makes [Bloom](https://bloombot.ai/) compelling is its ability to _reason pedagogically_ about the learner.
 That is, it uses dialogue to posit the most educationally-optimal tutoring behavior.
 Eliciting this from the [capability overhang](https://jack-clark.net/2023/03/21/import-ai-321-open-source-gpt3-giving-away-democracy-to-agi-companies-gpt-4-is-a-political-artifact/) involves multiple chains of [metaprompting](https://arxiv.org/pdf/2102.07350.pdf,) enabling Bloom to construct a nascent, academic [theory of mind](https://arxiv.org/pdf/2304.11490.pdf) for each student. ^3498b7

-We’re not seeing this in the explosion of ‘chat-over-content’ tools, most of which fail to capitalize on the enormous latent abilities of LLMs.
+We’re now seeing this in the explosion of ‘chat-over-content’ tools, most of which fail to capitalize on the enormous latent abilities of LLMs.
 Even the impressive out-of-the-box capabilities of contemporary models don’t achieve the necessary user intimacy.
 Infrastructure for that doesn’t exist yet 👀.

 Our mission is to facilitate personal, [agentic](https://arxiv.org/pdf/2304.03442.pdf) AI for all.
 So to that end, we’re (1) releasing Bloom’s architecture into the wild and (2) embarking on a journey to supercharge the kind of empowering generative agents we want to see in the world.

-## Neo-Aristotelian Tutoring
+# Neo-Aristotelian Tutoring
 Right now, Bloom is a reading comprehension and writing workshop tutor.
 You can chat with it in [Discord](https://discord.gg/bloombotai).
 After supplying it a passage, Bloom can coach you toward understanding or revising a piece of text.
 It does this by treating the user as an equal, prompting and challenging socratically.

 We started with reading and writing in natural language because (1) native language acumen is the symbolic system through which all other fluencies are learned, (2) critical dialogue is the ideal vehicle by which to do this, and (3) that's what LLMs are best at right now.